“In this very room.”

 Welcome to the online home of the Coronado Community Church

-The Coronado Community Church was founded in 1996 as an independent faith community offering a non-denominational Christian presence in Coronado.
-The CCC draws on a rich variety of worship traditions on Sunday mornings, blending traditional...
+The Coronado Community Church (CCC) was founded in 1996 as an independent faith community offering a non-denominational Christian presence in Coronado.
+The CCC is an Open and Affirming congregation that draws on a rich variety of worship...

 Other services during the year include: Christmas Eve – celebrating the birth of Jesus Christ, Ash Wednesday – Commemorating the beginning of the 40 days of Lent, remembering Jesus’ preparation for his ministry by...

 THE REV. STEPHEN J. MATHER - MINISTER – A direct descendant of famous 17th century Boston Puritan ministers, Increase and Cotton Mather, Pastor Steve graduated from Coronado High School in 1967.
 While an undergraduate at Whittier...